skeenp/coparse/README.md

 # coparse
 Coordinate parser for use in Node JS which parses coordinates in DD.
 DM, DMS and UTM coordinates, returning a standardised DD json object.

+Intended to initially be used in Google Cloud Functions.

 ## Use
 Append ?q={coordinate} to your node URL, and the query string will be parsed and a standard json object will be returned.